XFT: An Extension of the Discrete Fractional Fourier Transform: Introduction

 \section{Introduction}

-A well-known fact is that the Fourier transform and some of its generalizations are frequently used tools in signal processing.
-The fractional Fourier transform \cite{Nam80, Oza01}, which can be tracked down to the Wiener paper in 1929 \cite{Wie29} and is a particular case of the Linear Canonical Transform, which was derived in connection with canonical transformations in Quantum Mechanics \cite{Wol79, Mos71}, has been object of renowned interest recently in the areas where the ordinary Fourier transform has been traditionally used.
-The work of Ozaktas et. al. \cite{Oza01} has established a standard framework to understand its properties and applications.
-The techniques known collectively as time-frequency or space-frequency analysis take advantage of the intermediate representation of the signal and its Fourier transform to give a richer representation.
-In almost any domain where the usual Fourier transform is used, there is room for techniques based on the space-frequency analysis.
-As examples we have the solution of differential equations, quantum optics, signal processing, swept frequency and time varying filters, pattern recognition and the study of time-frequency distributions \cite{Oza96}--\cite{Ali98}.
-Since this transform is a potentially useful tool for signal processing, the direct computation of the fractional Fourier transform in digital computers has become an important issue.
-In response to this need, an algorithm which computes a discrete fractional Fourier transform in ${\mathcal O}(N \log N)$ time has been published \cite{Oza96}.\\ In this paper a discrete fractional Fourier transform is obtained in a vector space of dimension $N$ by using some properties of the Hermite polynomials.
-The finite-dimensional vectors representing a Hermite function and its Fourier transform converge to their exact continuous values when $N$ goes to infinity, therefore, a matrix operator can be proposed as a representation of the kernel of the fractional Fourier transform for functions other than the Hermite ones.
+The fractional Fourier transform \cite{Nam80, Oza01}, has recently been object of renowned interest in the areas where the ordinary Fourier transform has been traditionally used.
+This transform can be tracked down to Wiener's paper in 1929 \cite{Wie29}.
+It is a particular case of the Linear Canonical Transform, which was derived in connection with canonical transformations in Quantum Mechanics \cite{Wol79, Mos71}.
+A standard framework to understand its properties and applications has established in \cite{Oza01}.\\ In almost any domain where the usual Fourier transform is used, there is room for techniques based on the space-frequency analysis \cite{Oza96}--\cite{Vij06}.
+Since this transform is a useful tool for signal processing, the direct computation of the fractional Fourier transform in digital computers has become an important issue.
+A survey of the different discrete implementations of this transform can be found in \cite{Tao08}.
+In particular some fast algorithms ${\mathcal O}(N \log N)$ have been implemented \cite{Oza96, Den97} and a comparison for the digital computation of the fractional Fourier transform has been reported in \cite{Bul04}.\\ In this paper we follow a different route by exploiting properties of the Hermite polynomials.
+We obtain a discrete fractional Fourier transform in terms of the standard formulation of the discrete Fourier transform.
+We obtain finite-dimensional vectors representing a Hermite function and its Fourier transform that converge to their exact continuous values when $N$ goes to infinity and we propose a matrix operator as a representation of the kernel of the fractional Fourier transform for functions other than the Hermite ones.
 This matrix, which plays the role of the kernel, yields a quadrature formula \cite{Cam92, Cam95, Cam08} and a discrete form for the fractional Fourier transform.
-By using some asymptotic properties of the Hermite polynomials, this discrete fractional Fourier transform can be written in terms of the standard discrete Fourier transform through a diagonal congruence transformation.
-In this way, an efficient algorithm of ${\mathcal O}(N\log N)$ complexity for fast computations of fractional Fourier transforms is obtained.
-To distinguish this discretization from other important contributions, particularly from those related with the discretization and development of fast algoritms to compute the linear canonical transformation \cite{Hen05, Hea09}, it is called XFT (eXtended Fourier Transform).
-The XFT can be evaluated in closed form in terms of exponentials for any complex value $z$ of the unit circle $\vert z\vert\le 1$, though in the literature only values lying on the boundary $\vert z\vert= 1$ are usually considered.
-Due to the diagonal congruence transformations, the XFT can be understood as a complex-windowed FFT.
+By using some asymptotic properties of the Hermite polynomials, this discrete fractional Fourier transform can be written in terms of the standard discrete Fourier transform through a diagonal congruence transformation (a chirp-{\tt fft}-chirp transformation).
+In this way, an efficient algorithm of ${\mathcal O}(N\log N)$ complexity for fast computations of the fractional Fourier transform is obtained.
+Due to the diagonal congruence transformations, this fast fractional Fourier transform can be understood as a complex-windowed {\tt fft}.
+Besides, it can be evaluated in closed form in terms of exponentials for any complex value $z$ of the unit circle $\vert z\vert\le 1$ and not only at values lying on the boundary $\vert z\vert= 1$ as it is usually considered.\\ It should be said that the idea of using finite representations of the Hermite functions has widely been used to obtain discrete formulas for Fourier transforms \cite{Bul04}-\cite{Cam92}.
+Some of these formulas have been tested in \cite{Bul04}.
+The code used to test these formulas is freely available in \cite{Bul08}.\\ The rest of this paper is organized as follows.
+In Sec. \ref{secdos} a quadrature formula for the fractional Fourier transform is obtained.
+In Sec. \ref{sectres} we give the algorithm to compute a fast fractional Fourier transform and some examples are also given.
+Finally, a note on the convergence of this quadrature formula to the fractional Fourier transform and some remarks are given in Sec. \ref{seccuatro}.